deneb-viz/deneb/doc/DEVELOPMENT.md

 }
 ```

 **Please strive as much as possible to keep feature logic behind flags and tests where you can**.
-This minimizes issues when merging code to the trunk and ensures ocntinuity of the visual if we are not ready to enable these features yet.
+This minimizes issues when merging code to the trunk and ensures continuity of the visual if we are not ready to enable these features yet.

 ### Feature Flag Maintenance